connorl42/AlienGameRepo/checkins.md

 ### The challenges I faced this week were:

-By far the most diffucult aspect of level design using modular assets is avoiding overlap of the edges of 3D objects.
-I can usually make this process more straightforward by adjusitng the assets to have more "round number" dimensions so I can adjudt their positions numerically.
+By far the most difficult aspect of level design using modular assets is avoiding overlap of the edges of 3D objects.
+I can usually make this process more straightforward by adjusitng the assets to have more "round number" dimensions so I can adjust their positions numerically.
 For example, it's significantly easier to move a floor tile to x = 1 than x = 0.89967.
-High signifant figures are a nightmare to work with for object dimensions and positions.
+High significant figures are a nightmare to work with for object dimensions and positions.

 ---

 ## Week 7 Summary (11/10/2025)
 ### This week I worked on:

-This week I contined working on the locomotion script for my player character.
-I added directional motion for mouse/keyobard controls and gamepad controls.
+This week I continued working on the locomotion script for my player character.
+I added directional motion for mouse/keyboard controls and gamepad controls.

 ### This week I learned: